typhdotcom/diaspora/README.md

 * `zombie_cannot_see_self`: Exact σ ⟹ no observable holonomy.
 * `self_aware_detection`: Harmonic component ⟹ measurable phase shift.

+### The Local Witness Theorem (`Quantum/Witness.lean`)

+* `local_holonomy_predicts_global_energy`: A local observer walking around a cycle can determine the global energy of a topological defect.
+The proof uses Stokes' theorem for walks: exact fluctuations (dϕ) vanish on closed loops, leaving only the harmonic content visible.

 ### Aharonov-Bohm (`AharonovBohm.lean`)

 * `cycle_graph_all_flat`: Pure cycles have no triangular faces, so every connection is flat.